woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Grandpa**: Do you have family in New York?

-**Elsa**: No, no.But do have very close friends in New York City.
+**Elsa**: No, no. But I do have very close friends in New York City.
 We like to go to the theatre together.
 You said you have family in New York.

-**Grandpa**: Yes,indeed.
-A son and his wife and their three children-my grandchildren.
+**Grandpa**: Yes, indeed.
+A son and his wife and their three children—my grandchildren.

 **Elsa**: You must be excited.

-**Grandpa**: I can't wait, to see them!
+**Grandpa**: I can't wait to see them!

 **Elsa**: Are you going to live with them?